Tevin-Isaac/Azle-101/Tutorial.md

 - One of the core benefits of Azle is that it allows web developers to bring their TypeScript/JavaScript skills to the IC.
 For example, Azle allows the use of various npm packages and VS Code intellisense.

-As for the IC, we believe its main benefits can be broken down into the following categories:

-* Ownership
-* Security
-* Developer Experience

 - It's important to note that both Azle and the IC are early-stage projects.
 The IC officially launched in May of 2021, and Azle reached beta in April of 2022.

 # Internet Computer Overview